kristiankielhofner/docker-rtlsdrairband/README.md

 ## NFM

 The primary purpose of this container is to monitor VHF airband communications.
 However, the underlying software is not limited to strictly VHF communications and AM modulation.
-Using the `fredclausen/rtlsdrairband:latest_nfm` image you have the ability to enable NFM modulation and monitor additional radio communications (as I understand it, things like Railroad communications).
+Using the `kristiankielhofner/rtlsdrairband:latest_nfm` image you have the ability to enable NFM modulation and monitor additional radio communications (as I understand it, things like Railroad communications).
 This is not enabled in the `latest` tag by default because of the additional CPU overhead required (should be marginal, but not negligible if your hardware is constrained), but if you desire the functionality, please use the `latest_nfm` tag.

+You will also have to set the `NFM_MAKE=1` environment variable when starting the container or using docker-compose.

 ## Accessing the Web Interface